alex-gamero/100-days-of-code/r1-log.md

 ### R1D24
 I started a new project, if it looks like it's taken from a nightmare, that's because it is.

+### R1D25
+Today I continued with the project and made some improvements to the look and feel of the website.